miso-lims/walkthroughs/6-libraries.md

 of allowed designs is limited based on the sample type (_e.g._, a cDNA sample can only have SM, WT, or MR library designs and these lock the selection and strategy type accordingly).

-If the design is selected and the _alias_ field is left blank, a name will be automatically generated with the correct suffix.

 ## Quality control
 There are three pieces of quality control information for a library in MISO: